bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored TOPIC.
-During this Sprint, you studied CPU components, number bases, bitwise operations, CPU stack, interrupts, and subroutiones.
+During this Sprint, you studied CPU components, number bases, bitwise operations, CPU stack, interrupts, and subroutines.

 In your challenge this week, you will demonstrate proficiency by adding _conditional jumps_ to your LS-8 emulator as well as answering a few questions during a one-on-one session with a PM.